TacoWarrior24/TacoWarrior24/README.md

 # Hi there, I'm Jacob - aka [TacoWarrior24] 👋

-## I'm a Developer, Intern, and Student!
+## I am a developer committed to continuous learning and growth!

 - 🌱 I’m always learning but recently I've been learning ...
 Lua, PHP, TypeScript
 - 📚 I graduated from Southern New Hampshire University - Bachelors in Computer Science (Software Engineering)